Kugelschieber/asl/README.md

 [x, y, z] foo [1, 2, 3];
 ```

-If the build in function does not accept parameters or only on one side (unary function), it can be called with a single pair of brackets:
+If the build in function accepts no parameters (null function) or on one side only (unary function), it can be called with a single pair of brackets:

 ```
 hint("your text");